15h1k4/Kickstarter-Project-Analysis/README.md

 **Data-** The data used in this project is a compilation of information on various Kickstarter projects.
 The variables included in the dataset are:

-*Unique project names
+-Unique project names
-*Category
+-Category
-*Subcategory
+-Subcategory
-*Country
+-Country
-*Launched date
+-Launched date
-*Deadline date
+-Deadline date
-*Amount of money the creator needs to complete the project (USD) *Amount of money pledged by the crowd (USD)
+-Amount of money the creator needs to complete the project (USD) -Amount of money pledged by the crowd (USD)
-*Number of backers
+-Number of backers
-*Current condition the project is in (successful, failed, live, suspended, or canceled)
+-Current condition the project is in (successful, failed, live, suspended, or canceled)

 **Methodology-** The following steps were part of the methodology utilised for this project:
 1. Data cleaning: To make sure the data was accurate and ready for analysis, it was cleaned.